Sean Daneshmand, M.D., Co-Founder, Board President

 He is also chairman of GWR Luxury Brands, a company that owns and acquires intellectual properties and licensing rights for development.
 He is the founding partner of Triune Capital and Cortina Capital.

-Berenice is Vice President of Miracle Babies and the Branch Manager of Union Bank.
+Berenice is Vice President and Manager at Union Bank.

 Senior Account Executive at Microsoft Corporation and Children’s Book Author